DDS Memory Footprint increases with number of nodes

 The memory usage on any node scales with the number of nodes in the system.
 While we probably have enough memory available to handle this, it may be a sign of some unnecessary inefficiency creeping into our system.

 Our intended usage certainly doesn't require many nodes to know about each other.
 E.g., DCMs and Buffer Nodes never send messages to each other.
 We have a multicast configuration in use that groups DCMs by diblock, Buffer Nodes by group, and separates control traffic from message logging traffic.
 It is clear from Ganglia and overall performance that this configuration works as intended.

 This issue is for tracking work on understanding/resolving the memory footprint issue.

-#2 Updated by Peter Shanahan almost 6 years ago
+#2 Updated by Peter Shanahan about 6 years ago

 It occasionally happens that the DCMApplication on one or two DCMs in a large partition will never progress beyond "yellow" (active, but not responsive) during Reserve Resources.
 The solution is to use the DAQApplicationManager to stop the DCMApp, stop and start DDS on that DCM, restart the application.

 It was observed that the memory footprint of this one DCMs was far smaller than others, about 15-20%.
 However, it worked absolutely normally during configuration and data-taking, indicating that the large memory footprint really serves no useful role.